HMS Whitesand Bay (K633): Construction

 The ship was originally ordered from Harland and Wolff of Belfast on 11 May 1943 as the Loch-class frigate Loch Lubnaig, and laid down on 8 February 1944 as Admiralty Job Number J3932.
 However the contract was changed on 5 October 1944, and the ship was completed to a revised design as a Bay-class anti-aircraft frigate, launched on 16 December 1944, and completed on 30 July 1945 with the pennant number K633.

 Service history

 Pacific Fleet

 Whitesand Bay was commissioned under the command of Lieutenant-Commander B.C.
 Longbottom for service with the Pacific Escort Force.
 After sea trials at Tobermory in August, and weapons testing at Portland in September, she sailed on 5 October in company with her sister ship Bigbury Bay.
 After exercises with ships of Mediterranean Fleet she sailed to Hong Kong, arriving in December 1945.

 Whitesand Bay was initially deployed in the South China Sea for patrols and trade defence, including the escort of colliers from French Indochina to Hong Kong.
 In May 1946 she sailed to Auckland, New Zealand to refit, returning to Hong Kong in August to resume patrol and escort duties.
 In September she was deployed in the Formosa Strait, returning to Singapore in December.
-In February 1947 she was deployed at Hong Kong for trade defence and patrol duties, and took part in Fleet exercises.